 The Value-Added Producer Grant program provides grants, awarded on a competitive basis, to individual independent agricultural producers, groups of independent producers, producer-controlled entities, organizations representing agricultural producers, and farmer or rancher cooperatives to create or develop value-added producer-owned businesses.
+These value-adding enterprises help create new jobs, contribute to community and rural economic development, and enhance food choices for consumers by generating new products, creating or expanding marketing opportunities, and increasing producer income.

 Agricultural producers eligible for the program include farmers, ranchers, and harvesters, including loggers and fishermen.
 The applicant producer(s) must supply at least half of the commodity needed for the project and demonstrate the project will expand the customer base and increase revenues.
 Farmer coops are eligible.
 Businesses with majority farmer ownership are eligible but cannot make up more than 10 percent of total awarded funds.
+Contract producers who do not own the raw commodity or the value-added product are not considered eligible independent producers.

 The term "value-added" includes an agricultural commodity or product that has undergone a change in physical state, was produced, marketed, or segregated (i.e., identity-preserved, eco-labeling) in a manner that enhances its value or expands the customer base of the product, or is aggregated and marketed as a locally-produced food.

 Grants may be used to fund one of the following two activities:

 - Engage in economic planning to develop business plans and feasibility studies (including marketing plans) needed to establish viable marketing opportunities for value-added products; or - Acquire working capital to operate a value-added business venture or alliance.
+Working capital applications generally must be supported by an independent feasibility study and a business plan.